-Link StartUps with Industry right from beginning: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+Link StartUps with industry right from beginning: Dr Jitendra - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-AHMEDABAD, September 10 : Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today called for linking StartUps with Industry right from the beginning, as equal stakeholders, in order to ensure sustainable StartUps.
+AHMEDABAD, Sept 10: Union Minister of State (Independent Charge) Science & Technology; Minister of State (Independent Charge) Earth Sciences; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, Dr Jitendra Singh today called for linking StartUps with industry right from the beginning, as equal stakeholders, in order to ensure sustainable StartUps.

 While chairing the Leadership session of Ministers from different States on the first day of the 2-day “Centre-State Science Conclave” at Science City here, Dr Jitendra Singh said, his Ministry is proactively reaching out to StartUps across the country and providing seed funds for incubation and quality research with 50-50 investment mechanism from the DST and the StartUps.